Heads-Up Display (HUD)

 Instead of haunches of food, hunger is represented with a green-colored bar.
 Players have a stomach capacity of 24 oz.
 When eating the majority of food, the player can consume a maximum of 5 oz at a time.
 Sandwiches are the exception, and the player will consume as much as possible to become full.
 If the hunger bar is filled is above 19 oz, the player will only consume enough to fill their stomach.
 This means that it is impossible to over-eat, and saturation is therefore only acquired through eating sandwiches and salads.
 While holding food in the player's hand, the depleted hunger bar will light up slightly, indicating how much that particular piece of food can fill the bar if completely consumed.

 Unlike vanilla, the hunger bar does slowly deplete over time while the player is standing still.
 Hunger is primarily depleted by performing actions such as breaking blocks or attacking.
+Having a low Body Temperature will cause the player to deplete their hunger faster, as they are consuming calories faster in order to keep themselves warm.
 If the player sleeps through the night, the hunger bar will deplete half as much as if the player had been awake the entire time.
+The only exception to this is the Wicker Teepee which does not provide as much hunger depletion reduction as the other methods of sleeping.

 When there is only 25% of the bar left, the player will have a Weakness II and Mining Fatigue II potion effect until the hunger is replenished.
 If the hunger bar is empty, the player's nutrition will deplete at 3 times the normal rate, quickly decreasing the player's max health.
 Once the player's nutrition has completely depleted, the player will be left with a max health of 50 HP.
 In this way, hunger does not directly damage the player, but it does put them in a situation where almost any sort of damage will result in death.

 Thirst is represented with a blue-colored bar.
 The thirst bar, like the hunger bar, slowly depletes over time even while the player does not move.
 It can be refilled by drinking water; either by drinking directly from a fresh water pool with ceramic jug.
 Thirst is primarily depleted by running around.
-If the player sleeps through the night, the thirst bar will deplete half as much as if the player had been awake the entire time.or by drinking from a
+Having a high Body Temperature will also cause the player to "sweat" and deplete their thirst faster.
+If the player sleeps through the night, the thirst bar will deplete half as much as if the player had been awake the entire time.
+The only exception to this is the Wicker Teepee which does not provide as much thirst depletion reduction as the other methods of sleeping.or by drinking from a

 When the thirst bar is half empty, the player will no longer be able to sprint.
 When there is only 25% of the bar left, the player will have an invisible Slowness II potion effect until the thirst bar is replenished.
 If the thirst bar is completely empty, and the current ambient temperature is above 35, the player will take damage simulating a heat stroke.